Jorkendy/lam-phuong-api/docs/GMAIL_API_SETUP.md

 ## Troubleshooting

-### "Unable to read client secret file"
+### "Unable to retrieve Gmail client"
-- Make sure `credentials.json` exists in the specified path
+- Verify that `EMAIL_CLIENT_ID`, `EMAIL_CLIENT_SECRET`, and `EMAIL_REFRESH_TOKEN` are set correctly
-- Check that the path in `EMAIL_CREDENTIALS_PATH` is correct
+- Check that the refresh token is valid and hasn't been revoked

-### "Unable to retrieve token from web"
-- Make sure you copied the entire authorization code
-- The code expires quickly, so paste it immediately after copying
+- Ensure the Gmail API is enabled in your Google Cloud project

 ### "Failed to send email via Gmail API"
 - Verify that the Gmail API is enabled in your Google Cloud project
 - Check that the OAuth consent screen is properly configured
-- Ensure the token hasn't expired (refresh tokens are used automatically)
+- Ensure the refresh token is valid and hasn't expired
+- Verify that `EMAIL_FROM_EMAIL` matches the Gmail account associated with the refresh token

-### Token Expired
+### Refresh Token Invalid
-- If the token expires, delete `token.json` and re-run the authorization flow
-- The refresh token should automatically renew the access token
+- If the refresh token is invalid or expired, you need to generate a new one
+- Use the OAuth 2.0 Playground or a script to generate a new refresh token
+- Update `EMAIL_REFRESH_TOKEN` in your environment variables

 ## References